Please refer to the University’s Glossary of Terms for policies and procedures.

-- Add born-digital records into RecFind as eDOCs (it is not necessary to attach paper copies of born-digital records to official files).
+- It is not necessary to attach paper copies of born-digital records to official folders.

-- Add born-physical records into RecFind as a DOCUMENT or eDOC and attach the physical record to the official file.
+- Add digitised copies of born-physical records and attach the physical record to the official folder.
 Born-physical records include documents containing wet signatures.

 4.5 The timely destruction of information and records is essential for effective management.
 Corporate records are destroyed after fulfilling the minimum retention period set out in records authorities issued by the Queensland State Archives.
 Retention periods in records authorities take into account all business, legal and government requirements for the records.
 The University uses a number of general and agency-specific authorities to determine retention, destruction and transfer actions for its records.